claramoreira/claramoreira/README.md

 ### Hi there :smiley:

 My name is Clara and I'm from Brazil.
-I'm currently working with ETL.
-Right now, I'm studying Machine Learning techniques and trying my best to master SQL.
+I'm currently working as a Software Engineer and I love coding.

 Here's where you can find me: